The Pacific Islands

 This map does not represent or intend to represent official or legal boundaries of any Indigenous nations nor does it include the thousands of unique islands and hundreds of cultures in this region.
 The names featured represent most of the origin countries and territories of the tapa and woven mats mentioned in this exhibit.

-Early Voyagers and Inhabitants of the Pacific Islands
+Early Voyagers and Inhabitants of the Oceania Islands

 While the first settlers of the Pacific Islands are thought to have crossed over land from northern Australia to New Guinea at least 40,000 years ago, evidence for human movement east of the Solomon Islands originates with groups of master seafarers in southern China approximately 5,000 years ago.
 Using the sun, stars, wind patterns, ocean currents, and bird flights to guide their outrigger canoes, these extraordinary voyagers brought with them domesticated plants and animals, allowing multiple generations to settle and thrive on the thousands of islands in Oceania.